StreetLamb/tribe/README.md

 - **Persistent conversations**: Save and maintain chat histories, allowing you to continue conversations.
 - **Observability**: Monitor and track your agents’ performance and outputs in real-time using LangSmith to ensure they operate efficiently.
 - **Tool Calling**: Enable your agents to utilize external tools and APIs.
+-  **Retrieval Augmented Generation**: Enable your agents to reason with your internal knowledge base.
 - **Human-In-The-Loop**: Enable human approval before tool calling.
 - **Easy Deployment**: Deploy Tribe effortlessly using Docker.
 - **Multi-Tenancy**: Manage and support multiple users and teams.